Study Abroad in China

 The Shanghai International Studies University

-At the end of the program, a Certificate of Study and Academic Record will be issued to those who complete the program with qualified academic standing which can be used for credit transfer to Carnegie Mellon University.
+At the end of the program, a Certificate of Study and Academic Record will be issued to those who complete the program with qualified academic standing that can be used for credit transfer to Carnegie Mellon University.
 Units to be transferred will range from 9 to a maximum of 24, based on actual achievement in Chinese at the end of the program.

-Beginning, Intermediate to Advanced level of Chinese
+Beginning, Intermediate, and Advanced level of Chinese

 Beginner Level: No prerequisite